 Our team of maltsters and brewers have put together a number of different technical materials, from recipes to blog posts on conditioning, to assist you in your brewery or distillery.
 Find out more here in this section.

 There is nothing more we love than talking to brewers and distillers so if you have any questions, or would like to arrange a call with a member of our team, please feel free to get in touch – we would love to hear from you!

 Our central lab in Norfolk is where all of our quality control takes place.
 We analyse every load of incoming barley, and every batch of malt we make, to ensure consistency and quality.
 These same services can be utilised by you to improve your processes or troubleshoot problems in the brewhouse.
 Grist analysis, spent grains analysis, micromalting, benchtop mashing and enzyme analysis are just some of the lab services we offer.

-Our technical brewing team, Carl, Colin and Mike, have over 60 years in the industry between them and can assist with brewhouse optimisation, process improvement and recipe development.
+Our technical brewing team, Colin, Mike and Stuart, have over 60 years in the industry between them and can assist with brewhouse optimisation, process improvement and recipe development.
 If you’re starting up then we are more than happy to come along and help brew a batch to set you on the right path.

 We’ve helped countless customers fix issues and we are always here at the end of the phone or email to advise you on brewing techniques and best practice.
 We are constantly learning with our customers and we love to pass that knowledge along.

 Roughly half of our malt goes to the distilling world and over the years we’ve built up considerable experience helping our distilling customers troubleshoot issues in the mash tun and washback.
 Our technical director, Dr David Griggs and our Portgordon Maltings Production Manager, Richard Lake, are available to distilling customers for site visits and technical enquiries.